-- Hague Convention of 12.04.1930 art.
-6 provided that "Without prejudice to the liberty of a State to accord wider rights to renounce its nationality, a person possessing two nationalities acquired without any voluntary act on his part may renounce one of them with the authorisation of the State whose nationality he desires to surrender" - In other words : States accepting waiver of nationality to avoid dual nationality (or how to choose for the lesser evil of the two...)
+- Art.
+6 Hague Convention of 12.04.1930: "Without prejudice to the liberty of a State to accord wider rights to renounce its nationality, a person possessing two nationalities acquired without any voluntary act on his part may renounce one of them with the authorisation of the State whose nationality he desires to surrender" - In other words: States accepting waiver of nationality to avoid dual nationality (or how to choose for the lesser evil of the two...)